PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 **i.**	As a returning visitor, I need to use the cybersecurity services offered by Elliot Alderson (again or for the first time), or I want to find the best way to get in contact with him with any questions I may have about his services and how I can use them on my projects.

 a.
-I believe the (good) first impression made on most first-time users has paid back, as more family members, friends and *Mr. Robot* fans that I contacted visited the website again to look at the content and use the contact form – and some fans, and even non-fans, said they even emailed Elliot and called the cell phone number provided on the site, some of them believing Elliot actually existed, which is hilarious (the creator of this website never thought that most non-fans he would contact would believe the Elliot portrayed on this site is real, but most of them did), so this goal has been achieved.
+I believe the (good) first impression made on most first-time users has paid back, as more family members, friends and *Mr. Robot* fans that I contacted visited the website again to look at the content and use the contact form – and some fans, and even non-fans, said they even emailed Elliot and called the cell phone number provided on the site, some of them believing Elliot actually exists, which is hilarious (the creator of this website never thought that most non-fans he would contact would believe the Elliot portrayed on this site is real, but most of them did), so this goal has been achieved.

 **ii.**	As a returning visitor, I want to enjoy the references to/content about/external links to *Mr. Robot*’s universe again – I like the themeable customization of the website and how it makes me feel like a hacker and part of an exclusive and dangerous community, which is very exciting.